Fensmark

 Fensmark was the municipal seat of the former Holmegaard Municipality, until it was merged with four other municipalities to form the new Næstved Municipality on 1 January 2007.

+Fensmark Church is located in the old Fensmark village by Chr.
+Winthersvej and the path to the Glass Works.
+It was consecrated in the Middle Ages to Our Lady.
+The church was extended in 1825 and in 1921 after the establishment of Holmegaard Glass Works.

 Notable people

 The Danish lyric poet Christian Winther (1796–1876) was born in Fensmark.